How to Apply

 - The letter must not exceed 5 pages of double-spaced print.

 - Four copies must be submitted and each stapled (no binding, folders, etc.)

 - Make sure your name appears on all pages and all copies.

 Applicants must address the four items below:

-1. Describe the attributes and personal qualities which you believe make you suited to the Ryerson Midwifery Education Program and the midwifery profession.
+1. Describe the attributes and personal qualities you believe make you suited to the Ryerson Midwifery Education Program and the midwifery profession.
 How did you recognize or develop these attributes in yourself?